This is an old revision of the document!

 User-defined presets will be stored in the preset library - in this way installers will not have to define all the values each time they are configuring a new installation.

-By selecting Edit Presets, or on the Settings screen (with expert mode on or not), custom parameters can be set as follows:
+By selecting Edit Presets, custom parameters can be set as follows:

 Set the absorption voltage.

-Adaptive absorption time: The charge algorithm can use an adaptive absorption time: it automatically adapts to the state of charge in the morning.
-The maximum duration of the absorption period for the day is determined by the battery voltage as measured just before the solar charger begins operation each morning (12V battery assumed):
+The charge algorithm uses an adaptive absorption time: it automatically adapts to the state of charge in the morning.
+The maximum duration of the absorption period is determined by the battery voltage as measured just before the solar charger begins operation each morning (12V battery assumed):

 |Battery voltage Vb (@start-up)||Multiplier||Maximum absorption times|